A Note on Norton's Dome: Introduction

 We point out that we have written Eqs. \ref{Norton_r} and \ref{Norton_a} exactly as stated by Norton \cite{Nor03} \cite{Nor08}, namely, with the inequalities $\ge$ and $\le$ in both conditions relating $t$ and $T$.
 This is specially confusing, given the importance of understanding the meaning of the exact time $t = T$.
 Norton discusses this ``crucial'' time at some length; particularly, he states \cite{Nor03}: \begin{quote} { We are tempted to think of the instant $t=T$ as the first instant at which the mass moves.
 But that is not so.
 It is the {\it last} instant at which the mass does {\it not} move.
 There is no first instant at which the mass moves.} \end{quote}

 In our exposition, we do not discuss the ``crucial time'' $t=T$ along the lines given by Norton.
 We will proceed by pointing out that the NDP can be reformulated in terms of distributions, so that the emphasis on the ``crucial time'' is diminished.
-We will not explore the possible conceptual reinterpretations of our ``weak'' formulation, leaving them open for future works.
-In terms of the original formulation, the explanation that the NDP violates the Lipschitz condition at a single point (the top), leading to non-unique solutions \cite{Kor06}, \cite{Fle12}, conceptually clarifies various philosophical issues regarding indeterminism.
-Possible conceptual relations between this violation and the ``weak'' formulation are left open.